-- Monitoring whole school attendance termly and take appropriate action should it affect standards. - Nominate a named Governor for attendance.
+- Monitoring whole school attendance termly and take appropriate action should it affect standards. - Nominating a named Governor for attendance.

-The government expects:
+The government expects schools and local authorities to:

-- Schools and local authorities to: - o Promote good attendance and reduce absence, including persistent absence: - o Ensure every pupil has access to full-time education to which they are entitled; and, - o Act early to address patterns of absence. - Parents to perform their legal duty by ensuring their children of compulsory school age who are registered at school attend regularly. - All pupils to be punctual to their lessons.
+- promote good attendance and reduce absence, including persistent absence; - ensure every pupil has access to full-time education to which they are entitled; - act early to address patterns of absence;

+- ensure parents perform their legal duty by ensuring their children of compulsory school age who are registered at school attend regularly; - ensure pupils are punctual to their lessons.

 Regular attendance and good punctuality at school is expected.
-The reasons for this are obvious: pupils learn best and receive most from College when they are actually there.
-This issue is highlighted in the Home/School Agreement which all parents are asked to sign at the beginning of each year and also within other regular communications between home and school.
-The importance of attendance is explained during the achievement plan meetings to all pupils who attend SJP.
+The reasons for this are obvious: pupils learn best and receive most from school when they are actually there.
+This issue is highlighted in the Home/School Agreement, which all parents are asked to sign at the beginning of each year and also within other regular communications between home and school.
+The importance of attendance is explained during meetings between form tutors/learning coaches and pupils who attend SJP.

 Any pupil whose absence falls below 96% should be noted by the form tutor/Head of Learning and the pupil will be placed on the 'Attendance Stage process' which is a graduated intervention system.
 This is to encourage improved attendance and put support systems in place with Education Welfare Service, Attendance Officer and School Nurse, to address persistent absence issues.
 Other outside agencies may also be involved in cases which show persistently poor attendance and pupils may be discussed.

-In addition to, or instead of, the above enforcement options, and to ensure that we have explored all avenues of possible support, school may also seek advice from the Vulnerable Children's meeting, a multi-disciplinary panel who meet regularly to discuss such cases.
+In addition, and to ensure that we have explored all avenues of possible support, school may also seek advice from the Vulnerable Children's meeting, a multi-disciplinary panel who meet regularly to discuss such cases.
 The panel includes health, social care and education colleagues so that we can look at any additional support that may benefit the family and enable your child to attend school on a more regular basis.

-Attendance during one school year equals this number of days absent which is approximately this many weeks absent which means this number of lessons missed
+Attendance during one school year Equals this number of days absent Which is approximately this many weeks absent Which means this number of lessons missed

 95% 9 days 2 weeks 50 lessons

 90% 19 days 4 weeks 100 lessons

 85% 29 days 6 weeks 150 lessons

 80% 38 days 8 weeks 200 lessons